 Not a moment later I turned to leave and movement on the roof of the cave caught my eye.
 What was that!?
 Oohhhhh a fairie?
 A little birdy?
 I’ll get closer for a look.
 NOPE.
 Not fairies.
 Not birdies.
 NOOOOOOOPPPE.
 It was a bat.
 Well not just ‘a’ bat.
-Four or five of them!
+4 or 5 of them!
 My instinct was to scream and run.
-It took every inch of me being not to.
+It took every inch of my being not to.
 Instead I sat down, and I watched them.
 The little guys were actually pretty cute and fluffy.
-About the size of my closed fist they were nowhere near the size of their fruity cousins.
+About the size of my closed fist, they were nowhere near the size of their fruity cousins.

 I sat and watched them yawn, and ruffle and scratch for about 20 minutes and decided it was lunch time.
 We all made the stroll back up to the rainforest center and decided we would head back down the pass to Bellingen for a feed from one of the local restaurants.
 With all the local and fresh grown produce it is definitely worth dropping into town to sate your post adventure hunger.

 Only yourself!
 Though if you’re anything like me a camera also falls into this category.